dhowe/RiTaJSHistory/README.node.md

 ### [The RiTa website](http://rednoise.org/rita)

 RiTa is designed to be an easy-to-use toolkit for experiments in natural language and generative literature.
-It is implemented in Java and JavaScript (with a unified API for bothl).
+It is implemented in Java and JavaScript (with a unified API for both).
 It is free/libre and open-source according to the GPL license.

 About the project
 --------